stoodder/finchjs/pages/docs/advancedTopics.md

 * **setup** - is called when a route is called in the call stack.
 Usually used for any setup code, such as loading initial page data or setting up a model.

 * **load** - is only called at the top most level of a call stack after all of the setup methods are called.
 This would typically be used for displaying some default page data (you know... the ones telling users to 'select something to do').

+* **unload** - is only called when a route changes and was the top most level route.
+Essentially this is the inverse of load.

 * **teardown** - is called when we leave the current route for a new route.
 This is the opposite of setup so it will be called as the stack begins to step towards it's new path.
 This might be used for removing any intervals (ajax polling), necessary page data, or to tack a user's actions.